 2. Window Frame Material

-Many believe that window frame material is merely an aesthetic choice.
-But it also contributes to efficiency and noise reduction.
-Aluminum windows allow the most heat transfer.
-They are also likely to transmit the most noise.
-Vinyl and wood windows are incredibly good at insulation for both heat and sound.
-They will help make your home quieter.
+Many assume that the material of a window frame is just an aesthetic choice.
+However, it also plays a significant role in energy efficiency and noise reduction.
+Aluminum windows, for example, allow considerable heat transfer and are also likely to transmit more noise.
+Fiberglass and wood windows excel in insulating against both heat and sound, contributing to a quieter home environment.

 3. Number of Panes